mrh0/createaddition/README.md

 # About

-This mod acts as a bridge between electricity and Create by adding an Electric Motor which generate kinetic energy from Forge energy and an Alternator which does the oposite at 75% efficency.
+This mod acts as a bridge between electricity and Create by adding an Electric Motor which generate kinetic energy from Forge energy and an Alternator which does the opposite at 75% efficency.
 To crafts these items you need to make a Rolling Mill which is a kinetic machine that is used to make rods and wires.
 All the recipes are available through JEI.

 # Content